Senior Leadership Team

 Nick studied Computer Science and Physics at the University of Waterloo.

-Vice President, Services and Support
+Senior Vice President, Services & Customer Success

 Craig joined D2L in 2012 as an innovative and entrepreneurial senior technology executive with an in-depth understanding of what it takes to build successful customer and partner relationships.